sgallon-rin/neural-network-deep-learning/project3/README.md

 (72838 mini-pictures in total.)
 The labels are saved in a single txt as `./data/train/txt/train_own.txt`

+Similarly, there are 20589 mini-pictures extracted from the test set by EAST trained in the previous stage.

 ### Training

 Run `$ python ./code/train_CRNN.py`

-Trained for 100 epochs (due to time limitation), took one day.
+Trained for 100 epochs (due to time limitation), took roughly one day.

 ```
 ...